etitler/DeltaVCookieStand/README.md

 # DeltaVCookieStand
-This is a faux Cookie buisness
+This is a faux Cookie business